smarunich/curly-computing-machine/README.md

 ubuntu@master1:~$ kubectl describe secret -n kubernetes-dashboard kubernetes-dashboard
 ```

-11. (Optional) Access Kubernetes Dashboard using one of the servers ips, https://10.206.42.218:30005 with the secret retrieved from the previous step.
+11. (Optional) Access Kubernetes Dashboard using one of the servers node addresses, https://10.206.42.218:30005 with the secret retrieved from the previous step.